-When José finished telling his story, he turned to me and asked if I would “make it into a book for the iPad.”
-Of course I said “yes” and that evening I began creating an animatic using his audio and some sketches.
+When my son finished telling his story, he turned to me and asked if I would “make it into a book for the iPad.”

 Putting it together

 Given my poor art skills and the variety of characters in my son’s story I began looking at “How to draw” tutorials.
-For months I would sketch a character and run the drawing by José, who would give it a thumbs up or down.
+For months I would sketch a character and run the drawing by my son, who would give it a thumbs up or down.